malfattti/garden/The Name of the Rose.md

 	- William and Adso visit the scriptorium again
 	- Adso notices that the coldest part of the scriptorium, which no one wants to occupy, is the closest one to that staircase that leads to the library
 	- They examine Venantius' desk, closer to the fireplace
-	- Jorge appears again, as if out of nowehere.
-Adso comments on how all the monks go to him for
+	- Jorge appears again, as if out of nowehere
+		- Adso comments on how all the monks go to him for knowledge
+		- Jorge and William have another discussion re laughter and Jesus' laughter, Jorge unwittingly admits to having had the conversation with A
 ## Recursividad
 - esctructura: días estructurados de los monjes, la estructura se repite una y otra vez
 - recursividad de los inventos y máquinas antes y después de la Edad Media (17)